Dedicated search page with advanced search options

 3. To input into the work on the identification of a suitable substitute for the proposed Lights Agency of the Foyle, Carlingford and Irish Lights Commission.

-The Review is being undertaken by a Review Group of senior officials and an advisory panel of four experts/advisers, two appointed by the Northern Ireland Executive and two appointed by the Irish Government reporting to the NSMC.
-The experts/advisers appointed by the Northern Ireland Executive are Peter King and Seán Oliver, and those appointed by the Irish Government are Eoin O’Shea and John Hynes.
+The Review was undertaken by a Review Group of senior officials and an advisory panel of four experts/advisers, two appointed by the Northern Ireland Executive and two appointed by the Irish Government reporting to the NSMC.

 Progress